When Calls the Heart: Production

+On May 10, 2024, Hallmark Channel announced, via an Entertainment Tonight exclusive, that the series would be returning for a twelfth season, with 12 all-new episodes.
+Production is scheduled to start in July 2024.

+On March 23, 2025, during the twelfth season finale, the series was renewed for another 12 episodes for a thirteenth season.

 Broadcast

 The first season of the series was subsequently picked up by CBC Television for rebroadcast as a summer series in 2015.
 The network has since aired all six seasons.
 The series became available internationally on Netflix in August 2017, but was taken off in early 2021.
-Seasons 7-9 were added to Peacock in November 2022.
+Seasons 7–9 were added to Peacock in November 2022.

 Spin-off

 A spin-off of the show, When Hope Calls, was announced at Hallmark's Television Critics Association summer press tour on July 26, 2018.
 The series debuted on August 30, 2019, as the initial offering of the Hallmark Movies Now streaming service.
-The second season airs on Great American Family.
+The second season aired on Great American Family.

+Accolades

+The show was awarded the Epiphany Prize for Inspiring Television at the 2019 MovieGuide Awards.